kevit-priya-lakhani/news-summarizer-agent/README.md

 ## Project Overview

-The main notebook, `NewsScraper.ipynb`, walks through fetching news articles from reliable sources using APIs and then summarizing them with a language model.
+The main notebook, `NewsSummarizer.ipynb`, walks through fetching news articles from reliable sources using APIs and then summarizing them with a language model.
 The system automatically extracts important information and condenses it into summaries.

 Key components of this project:
 - **LangChain Agents**: Used to manage interactions between different parts of the system.